-The General Data Protection Regulation (GDPR) is a strategic challenge for every European (and global) companies.
-In Switzerland, organizations are facing an even bigger challenge: meeting both the requirements of the GDPR and of a national law, the Swiss Federal Act on Data Protection (FADP).
+The General Data Protection Regulation (GDPR) is a strategic challenge for every European (and global) company.
+In Switzerland, organizations are facing an even bigger challenge: meeting both the requirements of Europe's GDPR and of the new Federal Act on Data Protection (nFADP).

 Summary

-Given the rapid technological evolution, the old Swiss federal act on data protection is outdated.
-The total revision of the FADP allows it to adapt the directives to contemporary, technological and social challenges.
+Given the rapid technological evolution, the old Swiss federal act on data protection was outdated.
+The total revision of the FADP allowed it to adapt the directives to contemporary, technological, and social challenges.

-By strengthening the text of the law, Switzerland aims to bring Swiss legislation closer to the requirements of the GDPR.
-For the country, the challenge is to remain recognized as a third party state, with an adequate level of protection to conduct data exchange with the rest of the world.
+By strengthening the text of the law, Switzerland aimed to bring Swiss legislation closer to the requirements of the GDPR.
+For the country, the challenge is to remain recognized as a third-party state, with an adequate level of protection to conduct data exchange with the rest of the world.

-This new law improves the processing of personal data for Swiss citizens, while providing them with new rights.
+This new law applies to all Swiss nationals.
+It improves the way in which Swiss citizens' personal data is handled while granting them new rights.

 10 Main Changes Between the Swiss FADP and the nFADP